The clean slate scheme

 What must be done for the clean slate scheme to apply?

 The clean slate scheme is automatic.
 This means it is not necessary to apply for a clean slate.
-The protection by a clean slate automatically lapses as soon as you re-offend.
-Rather than cleaning the slate, the scheme simply conceals the slate while the above conditions apply.
+But if you re-offend, the clean slate protection no longer applies and the earlier offending has to be disclosed.

 In some situations the clean slate scheme doesn’t apply, even though you meet the conditions for the scheme (see above).

-- you’re applying for certain kinds of jobs, including with the police, or as a as a prison or probation officer, or in a role involving the care and protection of children, or
+- you’re applying for certain kinds of jobs, including with the police, or as a prison or probation officer, or in a role involving the care and protection of children, or

 - the information is necessary for the police or other law enforcement agencies to investigate and prosecute further offences that you’ve committed